 Work visas

 You can get a long-stay work visa in France to work or carry out self-employed business activities.
-For work, you will usually need to have a job offer.
-If starting a business or working self-employed, you will need to show the economic viability of the project and that you have sufficient funds to start it.
+For work, you will usually need a job offer.
+If starting a business or working self-employed, you must show the economic viability of the project and that you have sufficient funds to start it.

 Most French work visas are for high-skilled professions.
 Current visa categories include:

-• The multi-year talent passport (passeport talent) for highly-skilled workers and entrepreneurs, valid for up to four years and also allows spouse and dependent children to travel with you.
+- The multi-year talent passport (passeport talent) for highly-skilled workers and entrepreneurs.
+It is valid for up to four years and also allows spouses and dependent children to travel with you.

 Study visas

-Study visas are for international students who have a placement offer for a higher education course at a French university or educational institution.
-Your visa lasts for as long as your study program.
-You can work up to 964 hours a year on this French visa, which corresponds to around 60% of normal working hours.
+International students with an offer for a place on a higher education course at a French university may need a study visa.
+This document lasts for the length of your study program.
+You can work for up to 964 hours per year, around 60% of normal working hours.

-If you have a child aged under 18 that wants to study in a French primary or secondary school, you can apply for a school-going minor (mineur scolarisé) visa.
+Children under 18 can obtain a school-going minor (mineur scolarisé) visa.
 You will need to provide details about your child’s enrolment.

 Family visas